jiaxhm/SSMamba/README.md

 # SSMamba: Superpixel Segmentation with Mamba

-Abstract—Deep convolutional networks have achieved remark able success in superpixel segmentation.
+Abstract—Deep convolutional networks have achieved remarkable success in superpixel segmentation.
 However, they only focus on local features ignoring global attributes.
 The visual Mamba demonstrates an exceptional capability to capture long-range dependencies and offers a lower computational cost compared to the Transformer.
 Building on this inspiration, we propose a novel superpixel segmentation with Mamba, termed SSMamba.
- In SSMamba, Mamba is integrated into a global-local archi tecture, enabling efficient interaction between global attributes and local features to produce high-quality superpixels.
+In SSMamba, Mamba is integrated with a global-local architecture, enabling efficient interaction between global attributes and local features to produce high-quality superpixels.
 The designed activation function further enhances the effectiveness of SSMamba.
-Extensive experiments demonstrate that SSMamba achieves superior performance on multiple public datasets, in terms of quantitative metric and visual comparison.
+Extensive experiments demonstrate that SSMamba achieves state-of-the-art performance across multiple public datasets, in terms of quantitative metrics and visual comparison.

  Index Terms—Convolutional neural network, Mamba, super pixel segmentation

 ![Fig1](https://github.com/user-attachments/assets/08485668-68ac-48b4-8153-9b8e14d4f6a5)
-Overall frameworkof theproposedSSMamba.
-In thefirst stage,weemployCNNandMamba tocomputeglobal attention.
-In thesecondstage, similar tothefirst stage,weuseCNNandMambatogeneratelocalattention.Thesuperpixelhead,guidedbytheedgehead,generates thefinal superpixels byintegratingfeaturesfrombothstagesusingtheFFU.
-InFFU,w1andw2arelearnableweights.
+Overall framework of the proposed SSMamba.
+In the first stage, we employ CNN and Mamba to compute global attention.
+In the second stage, similar to the first stage, we use CNN and Mamba to generate local attention.
+The superpixel head, guided by the edge head, generates the final superpixels by integrating features from both stages using the FFU.
+In FFU, w_1 and w_2 are learnable weights.

 ✅ We have submitted the paper to the IEEE Signal Processing Letters